Harika-SVL/Docker/notes.md

 #### Let me take a application

-* This is spring pet clinic application
+* This is spring petclinic application
 * Let's try to run this application on linux ( ubuntu )

     [ Refer Here : https://github.com/spring-projects/spring-petclinic ]